fletchgraham/text_grapher/README.md

 ## Intro

-**What is Text Grapher?** Text Grapher is a graphics library for rendering graphics using text.
+**What is Text Grapher?** Text Grapher is a python library for rendering graphs and 3D geometries using text.
 Rather than drawing with pixels in an image, it draws with characters in a string.

 **For what purpose?** Text Grapher is mostly an educational novelty.
 Before this project I had been using 3D software every day without understanding what was happening under the hood.
 Putting this library together forced me to derive the key concepts that make 3D software tick.